This post is also available in: French

-Luxembourg is a tiny country (only 2,568 square kilometres) situated between France, Belgium, Germany.
+Luxembourg is a tiny country (only 2,568 square kilometers) situated between France, Belgium, Germany.
 It’s a very rural country, with dense forests, deep gorges, and river valleys.
 The capital is Luxembourg City, where the majority of residents live.
-Luxembourg is a very wealthy country, and was a founding member of the EEC (later European Union).
+Luxembourg is a very wealthy country and was a founding member of the EEC (later European Union).
 The Schengen zone, an open-border policy among some European nations, is named for the Luxembourgish village of Schengen, where the agreements were signed.
 Luxembourg uses the euro currency and has since 1999, when the eurozone was established.

 Luxembourg’s history is long and varied.
 Its founding dates to the 10th century and a tiny castle on a precarious edge.
 Over the centuries, and various rulers, the castle was rebuilt and expanded into an indefensible fortress.
 At different times, Luxembourg was under the leadership of the Holy Roman Emperor, the Burgundians, Bourbons, Habsburgs, Hohenzollerns, and Napoleon.